theramiyer/blog/content/post/2020/transparency-on-ventilator.md

 One of the arguments that my friends put up was that India did not have any company manufacturing ventilators, and so, the government had to promote new players given that the countries that exported ventilators, in the pandemic situation, had raised the prices of the ventilators to anywhere between 10 and 20 lac a piece, whereas the budget allocated for each ventilator was 4 lac rupees.

 First of all, ignorance is at the root of the argument that we had no company manufacturing high-end ventilators.
 My friends are not to blame, though.
 When were companies like Allied Medical Ltd brought into limelight, despite them manufacturing ventilators for even the defence sector?
 We must question, though, why the government placed the lowest order to a seasoned manufacturer, while the others got orders in thousands?
 Were they ignorant as well?
-Or perhaps {{< smallcaps AML >}} said they did not have the capacity to manufacture thousands of ventilators in the given time window.
+Or perhaps {{< abbr AML >}} said they did not have the capacity to manufacture thousands of ventilators in the given time window.
 In which case, the question should have been, 'If a seasoned player cannot deliver the ventilators within the specified time, how are new players going to?
 Is it safe to place thousands of eggs in their baskets?
 What are the alternatives?'
 We must get used to looking at the track records.

 And due diligence is must.
 We all do our share of due diligence even for a simple product on Amazon, worth hundreds of rupees---we look at the specifications, the ratings, the reviews, we ask around, etc. Then why was no due diligence done in case of a procurement worth thousands of crores of rupees?
 Why was there not enough due diligence in case of products that people's lives depend on in the literal sense?

 Let me remind you, political parties may have their own crap-load of allegations to make.
 They will make a lot of noise, because this is an opportunity for them.
 But like I said, politics is politics, and I don't care what political parties have to say.
 My question is on the governance.
 The government has failed in this regard.
 And I am not alone to say this; the courts, the government bodies and government doctors have said it themselves.
 And I would argue (although in retrospect, to be fair) that if the need was for 30,000 ventilators, the government could have imported them given the situation.
 Instead of placing 30,000 people in danger at a time, they could have saved 10,000 people at a time.
 Moreover, given that we already had 19,000 ventilators, buying 10,000 for 2,000 crore would have still worked better.
 Also to note, the newly-spawned manufacturers were far from meeting the need themselves.
 And _anybody_ would have guessed they could not have met the demand on time, forget experts.
 Have we stopped consulting professionals?
 Or is that a trust deficit?

-The second argument is that if {{< smallcaps "PM CARES" >}} is disputable, so is Prime Minister's National Relief Fund.
-Finance Minister Nirmala Sitharaman pointed out---in her usual tone---how the {{< smallcaps "PM NRF" >}} was like {{< smallcaps "PM CARES" >}}, and I found it funny, because to counter one opaque fund, the government ended up creating another opaque fund.
+The second argument is that if {{< abbr "PM CARES" >}} is disputable, so is Prime Minister's National Relief Fund.
+Finance Minister Nirmala Sitharaman pointed out---in her usual tone---how the {{< abbr "PM NRF" >}} was like {{< abbr "PM CARES" >}}, and I found it funny, because to counter one opaque fund, the government ended up creating another opaque fund.
 I mean, where is the sense in that?
-Would it not be a better pitch to make {{< smallcaps "PM CARES" >}} a transparent fund?
-Or better yet, find a way to amend the rules for the {{< smallcaps "PM NRF" >}} and prevent fragmentation of funds!
-The board of {{< smallcaps "PM NRF" >}} has the president of _one party_, and that is wrong.
+Would it not be a better pitch to make {{< abbr "PM CARES" >}} a transparent fund?
+Or better yet, find a way to amend the rules for the {{< abbr "PM NRF" >}} and prevent fragmentation of funds!
+The board of {{< abbr "PM NRF" >}} has the president of _one party_, and that is wrong.
 Amend the rules[^a8d474ea].

-[^a8d474ea]: This article mentions how the fund has been working under the discretion and the directions of the Prime Minister since 1985: [PM {{< smallcaps CARES >}} Vs PM National Relief Fund: All You Need To Know](https://www.boomlive.in/fact-file/pm-cares-vs-pm-national-relief-fund-all-you-need-to-know-7618)
+[^a8d474ea]: This article mentions how the fund has been working under the discretion and the directions of the Prime Minister since 1985: [PM {{< abbr CARES >}} Vs PM National Relief Fund: All You Need To Know](https://www.boomlive.in/fact-file/pm-cares-vs-pm-national-relief-fund-all-you-need-to-know-7618)

 The third argument was about Self-reliant India (a.k.a. _Ātmanirbhar Bhārat_).
 'When else were we going to give a chance to local manufacturers?'
 To that, I would say, when we get a serious illness, we do not go to a medical intern.
 We go to an expert.
 The intern learns from the expert while the expert does her job.
 Later, under the watch of the expert, the intern treats.
 As the intern picks up, the expert starts to delegate work.
 An intern is _never_ let to perform an unsupervised major organ transplant as their first surgery.
 This pandemic is no less.